Ontario Employee Handbook

 It is no secret that every business, big or small, should have an employee handbook.
-Employee handbooks play an important role in safeguarding a business from potential employee claims.
-However, many business owners tend to overlook the importance of updating the employee handbooks.
+The Employee handbook play an important role in safeguarding a business from potential employee claims.
+However, many business owners tend to overlook the importance of updating the employee handbook.

 Employment law is constantly changing in response to social norms.
 Employers should be aware of these changes, and be actively adapting and implementing amendments to their policies.
 Employment policies should use simple, clear and concise language.
 The employee handbook is equally as important for your protection as it is for your employees.